LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/pgs/pg-add-org-error-resolution.md

 # How do I find what courses belong to a publishing group?

 It is easy to see what courses belong to a publishing group.
 Simply navigate to the publishing group's Profile page.
-Under **Published Organizations**, you will see all organizations that have access to the publishing group's courses.
-Under **Courses**, you will see a list of all the courses that are in the publishing group.
+Under **Courses**, you can see a list of all the courses that are in the publishing group and under **Published Organizations**, you can see all organizations that have access to the publishing group's courses.

 ## Related Articles